 SPOKANE, Wash. — Drinking, dining and dogs?
-It sounds like the perfect way to spend a summer afternoon — and a place to do just that is opening soon in Spokane.
+It sounds like the perfect way to spend a summer afternoon — and a place to do just that is opening this week in downtown Spokane.

-Bark, a Rescue Pub, will open its doors this summer at 905 N. Washington Street in the old Broadview Dairy building.
+Bark, A Rescue Pub, will kick off its grand opening celebration on Thursday, Aug.
+13, at 905 N. Washington St. in the old Broadview Dairy building.
 It's the world’s first restaurant where guests can interact with adoptable dogs and cats either before or after dining or drinks.

-Bark will serve as an extension of the adoption Process at the Spokane Humane Society.
+Bark serves as an extension of the adoption Process at the Spokane Humane Society.
 Josh Wade, the owner of Nectar Wine and Beer, says he sought out partnership with the shelter because of their commitment to care for and love every animal.

 “Josh has a way of identifying unique opportunities for our community and we couldn’t be more excited and humbled to partner with he and his fiancé”, says Terena Thi, Director of Development and Communications at the Spokane Humane Society.
 “Bark will provide our furry friends with more opportunities to find that forever home and offers another platform to continue our mission.”